Park Road, Loughborough

 Park Road is a cricket ground in Loughborough, Leicestershire.
 Established along with the formation of Loughborough Town Cricket Club in 1896, the ground first played host to first-class cricket in 1913, when Leicestershire played Nottinghamshire in the County Championship.
 Leicestershire played at the ground eitherside of the First World War, but did not return until 1933.
-Leicestershire regularly used Park Road as an outground throughout the 1930s, before the Second World War bought about the suspension of county cricket.
+Leicestershire regularly used Park Road as an outground throughout the 1930s, before the Second World War brought about the suspension of county cricket.
 Leicestershire resumed playing there after the war and used the ground until 1952, having played fifteen first-class matches there since their first match at the ground in 1913.
 Leicestershire returned to Park Road 18 years later, playing a List A one-day match there against Nottinghamshire in the 1970 John Player League.
 The ground is still in use by Loughborough Town Cricket Club.